erikbengtssonchalmers/cIntelligence_22/lab3/README.md

 - Task 3.2: An agent using evolved rules
 - Task 3.3: An agent using minmax
 - Task 3.4: An agent using reinforcement learning

+To run any of the parts, uncomment the function calls in the main() function.

 ### 3.1 - Expert system